 - Creation Phase: Before executing the code, the engine reads through the entire file and will throw a syntactic error if one is found.
 While it does that, any function definitions will just be saved in memory.
 Any variable initialization will not be run but variable names will be declared.

-- Execution Phase: The execution phase is the phase in which the code is run and hence the above variable hoisting example errors as undefined since in creation phase, the variable has been declared but not defined in the creation phase.
+- Execution Phase: The execution phase is the phase in which the code is run and hence the above variable hoisting example errors as undefined since, in the creation phase, the variable has been declared but not defined in the creation phase.

-This article is contributed by Anirudh Acharya.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+This article is contributed by Mukul Latiyan.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.